Updated November 5, 2019

 If you have had a chance to drive through coastal Massachusetts, especially Cape Cod, you will have seen many red bogs in the fall.
 These bogs are where cranberries native to New England grow.

-There are a few farms that let you be part of the experience.
+One of our top things to do in America before you die?
+Visit one of these farms!
+There are a few that let you be part of the experience.
 You will learn about the history of the farming of this fruit.
 You will also learn about how the fruit is still farmed.
 Then comes the best part, donning waders and getting into a flooded cranberry bog.
 If you can’t visit one of the farms, then there are numerous cranberry festivals to attend!

 Jamie Italiane blogs at The Daily Adventures of Me.

-Clarksdale, Mississippi – The Deep Blues Fest and the Shack Up Inn
+Things to Do in Mississippi Before You Die: The Deep Blues Fest and the Shack Up Inn

 Not far from Clarksdale, Mississippi, home of the famous Blues Crossroads where Robert Johnson is said to have sold his soul to the devil for the ability to play guitar, you’ll find the Shack Up Inn.
-Originally the Hopson Plantation with sharecropper cabins, this is now a sprawling site complete with accommodation, a music venue and a whole array of interesting objects ranging from stray locomotives on a disused railtrack to bottle trees.
-Here’s Americana in a nutshell, with advertising signs from decades long passed telling a whole social history of times gone by.
+This bucket-list American treasure was originally the Hopson Plantation with sharecropper cabins, this is now a sprawling site complete with accommodation, a music venue and a whole array of interesting objects ranging from stray locomotives on a disused rail track to bottle trees.
+Here’s Americana in a nutshell, with advertising signs from decades-long passed telling a whole social history of times gone by.

 If in the area, the Miami Beach Art Deco District tour is must for anyone interested in learning about the city’s history, culture and the elements of Art Deco architecture.